shabububu/reactnd-project-myreads-starter/README.md

 ## Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This original Udacity project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+I'm open to suggestions and feedback, but because this project was created from a course, I will not likely be updating it too often or taking in contribution requests.
+Most likely, you will not care to do that anyway, since so many other students are making applications just like this one.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).